The mission of UTS is to provide a quality theological education for a new generation who will provide leadership in a troubled world.

 UTS graduates are the light of the world.
 They are the physicians who care for those who are sick – spiritually and physically.
 Through them, God seeks to realize His will on earth.
-UTS alumni are ready to be the people through whom others can know, receive and understand the love, truth and heart of God.
-That is the vision of our Founders.
+UTS alumni(ae) are ready to be the people through whom others can know, receive and understand the love, truth and heart of God.
+That is the vision of our founders.

-After the passing of Rev. Moon, some people wondered whether there would be a future for the Unification movement and our interfaith seminary.
-Despite many challenges, Dr. HakJa Han Moon, our co-Founder, has been providing strong and inspired leadership.
+After the passing of Rev. Moon, Dr. Hak Ja Han Moon, our co-founder, has been providing strong and inspired leadership.
 She is asking UTS to raise up a new generation of spiritual leaders and to instill in them the motivation and skills to serve God and humanity.

-Our mission is to contribute to peace on earth by educating a new generation of leaders to be people of high moral character who practice goodwill and service to others.
-The goal is for our UTS alumni to expand inter-religious cooperation worldwide and pass on a legacy of love, peace and hope to future generations.
+UTS continues on the path of guiding future leaders in a multi-cultural, multifaith world.
+At UTS, we are pursuing interfaith peacebuilding and education for students of all faith traditions.
+The mission of our graduates is to contribute to peace on earth by educating a new generation of leaders to be people of high moral character who practice goodwill and service to others.
+The goal is for our alumni to expand inter-religious cooperation worldwide and pass on a legacy of love, peace and hope to future generations.

 We are in the midst of fundamental changes in theological education.
 A seminary no longer consists of hallowed halls where students separate themselves from the world, commune with God, study Holy Scripture, and prepare to share our knowledge and insights with congregants.

-As UTS alumni, you must rise up, take the lead and light the path for your fellow human beings.
-Through you, God wants to bless the world as His dwelling place.
-You are God’s representatives on earth.
+UTS is an interfaith seminary.
+UTS stands on Judeo-Christian roots ready to embrace all faiths and all people.
+The hope is that UTS alumni(ae) will take the lead and light the path for your fellow human beings.
+Through them, God wants to bless the world as His dwelling place.
+They are God’s representatives on earth.

 We are encouraged by the worldwide response to UTS Online.
 We are inspired that our distance learning courses have resulted in breakthroughs for students worldwide.

 But we go forward with our eyes open.
-The advantage of an online education are obvious.
+The advantages of an online education are obvious.
 However, these benefits do not instantly make us perfect pastors and counselors.
 To balance high tech intoxication, we need a compassionate heart of love for our neighbors and to seek to bring the love of God into the lives of everyone.